finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CustomEntitiesApi apiInstance = apiFactory.build(CustomEntitiesApi.class);

         CustomEntitiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(CustomEntitiesApi.class);
         String entityType = "entityType_example"; // String | The type of the Custom Entity to be created.
 An entityType can be created using the \"CreateCustomEntityDefinition\" endpoint for CustomEntityDefinitions.
         String successMode = "successMode_example"; // String | Whether the batch request should fail Atomically or in a Partial fashion - Allowed Values: Atomic, Partial
         Map<String, CustomEntityRequest> requestBody = new HashMap(); // Map<String, CustomEntityRequest> | The payload describing the Custom Entity instances try {
+            // uncomment the below to set overrides at the request level
+            // UpsertCustomEntitiesResponse result = apiInstance.upsertCustomEntities(entityType, successMode, requestBody).execute(opts);

             UpsertCustomEntitiesResponse result = apiInstance.upsertCustomEntities(entityType, successMode, requestBody).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {